 Shower or washing up water (grey water) discharge are also defined as "pollution" in some countries (Turkey), and if detected or reported, can be fined.
 Most small leisure boats do not have the space to store "grey water", so are forced to break the law.
 The advice given by charter companies operating in such places is "Discharge grey water discreetly" and "do not to shower on deck with soap".

 VAT Paid Boats

-Leisure yachts sailed within the EU by EU residents must be VAT paid.
+Leisure yachts sailed within the EU by EU residents must have free circulation within the EU.
+This implies they meet the EU Recreational Craft Directive (RCD) and have VAT accounted for.
 VAT is a transaction tax paid on import into the EU, or on sale of a boat by a VAT registered business.
 It does not apply when boats are sold between private individuals when the boat is berthed inside the EU.

 revisedProof of VAT Payment (within EU) - "T2L"

 HMRC advise that leisure boats within the EU should carry proof that VAT has been paid.
 Most European registries record VAT status, and therefore don't ask for proof of VAT payment for EU registered boats.
 Up to Dec 2015 There were two exceptions: